 Mamluk Sultans Qutuz (L) and Baybars (R) from Egypt’s Military History Museum

 The Battle of Ayn Jalut is an event of considerable importance in world history, a genuine turning point.
-It stopped the Mongols’ westward expansion and saved Islam at a time when the entire religion seemed to be in desperate straits.
+It stopped the Mongols’ westward expansion and kept Egypt and Syria under Muslim control at a time when the religion of Islam itself seemed to be teetering on the brink.
 Although the Ilkhanids—the dynasty founded by Hulagu—would eventually convert to Islam, in 1260 there was no reason to believe that this would happen, and in fact it probably wouldn’t have happened without Ayn Jalut.
 Had Hulagu delayed his trip east and the Mongols had defeated the Mamluks—a strong possibility, considering the damage they inflicted on the Mamluks even while greatly outnumbered—the history of Egypt, the Middle East, and indeed Islam as a world religion could have been very, very different.